danielChinPai/ScreenBridge-Releases/README.md

 - Administrator access for display driver installation

 Local Wi-Fi streaming does not use internet bandwidth.
-A low-contention 5 GHz or 6 GHz connection is recommended for high-resolution, high-refresh-rate modes.
+A low-contention 5 GHz or 6 GHz connection is recommended.

 The current `0.x` line is an alpha release.
 The setup executable is not yet Authenticode-signed, the virtual display driver uses a development test